sagemath/trac_to_gh/Issue 1356.md

 # Issue 1356: [with patch] fix bug when taking abs() of exactly known QQbar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1356

 Original creator: cwitty